 I candidly say if many of the parents would give one-half the time they spend on self-pleasures to the training of their children, we would not be compelled to build new additions to our prisons.

 How many children in many of our towns and cities can we see on our streets nightly at unreasonable hours, or in other words, the danger hours to children of this tender age, without the care of a parent or guardian?

-Can you blame a children altogether that grows to (adulthood) and goes wrong under those conditions?
-I don’t think you can; and I think a parent who rears a child without making an effort to teach it the right from the wrong, is the worst criminal of the two.
+Can you blame a child who grows to (adulthood) and goes wrong under those conditions?
+I don’t think you can.
+I also think a parent who rears a child without making an effort to teach right from wrong, is the worst criminal of the two.

 Many children of today never have that love of the parent, especially among that class that have hoarded a goodly supply of the world’s riches.
 It is placed in the hands of a (nanny) in infancy, and that loving mother’s time is so important in society, that father’s greed is so great for wealth, that the child is loved by no one but the (nanny).

 On the other hand, we have the poor parents, many of whom rear large families; the father possibly supporting this large family on his daily wage, which is far too small to meet the actual necessities of maintenance.
 The result is, as soon as they are big and old enough – both boys and girls – they are forced to shift for themselves at the tender age when they should be in school.
 Consequently they get into the pathways of life’s pleasures and drift with its tide to whatever sphere of life it may lead them.

 Reform the parents and their home before children end up in prison

 I think that a great many parents of this present generation are too much taken with their selfish pleasures – societies, lodges, etc. – and do not give offspring love and care intended for them.

 Consequently we have had to spend hundreds of thousands of dollars here in our state in the last few years to enlarge our prisons.